Need Immediate Help?

 TSAFF’s evolving peer support program includes 16 team leaders and hundreds of trained firefighters who can provide Texas fire fighters a wide range of support – from confidential advice from a fire fighter who faced a similar challenge to referrals to medical, financial, or spiritual guidance.

-TSAFF Chaplain Chris Hale, who’s leading the state association peer support program, said, “When ‘peer support’ comes up, we often think of major crises such as line-of-duty deaths and injuries and traumatic fire and EMS scenes.
+TSAFF Chaplain Emeritus Chris Hale, who’s leading the state association peer support program, said, “When ‘peer support’ comes up, we often think of major crises such as line-of-duty deaths and injuries and traumatic fire and EMS scenes.
 But we now know the stress of our profession creates all kinds of issues.
 Some are life-and-death issues.
 Many others are not.”

 TSAFF peer support team members have been trained in therapeutic communication, crisis intervention, and community resource networking.
 They can provide assistance to both active and retired firefighters who are experiencing behavioral health or addiction issues.
 Peer support team members also act as bridges to outside resources.

 The TSAFF program is aligned with the IAFF’s program.
-Hale credits the contributions of Dr. Suzy Gulliver, an expert in trauma- and stress-related conditions who is the founding director and chief of the Warriors Research Institute at Scott & White Healthcare in Waco.
+Hale credits the contributions of Dr. Suzy Gulliver, an expert in trauma- and stress-related conditions who is the founding director and chief of the Warriors Research Institute at Scott & White Healthcare in Waco.“

-“Dr. Gulliver understands fire fighters and military personnel,” Hale said.
+Dr. Gulliver understands fire fighters and military personnel,” Hale said.
 “Our members trust and rely on her.
 She and the IAFF are important partners for the TSAFF program.”

 Hale said research shows that fire service personnel who balance physical, behavioral, and emotional fitness have a better quality of life, whether one is looking at adjustment to becoming a fire fighter, ratings of career satisfaction, family well-being, or adjustment to retirement.